BTR-90

-BTR-90 (GAZ-5923) (бронетранспортёр) is an 8×8 wheeled armoured personnel carrier developed in Russia, designed in 1993 and first shown publicly in 1994.
+The BTR-90 (GAZ-5923) (бронетранспортёр) is an 8×8 wheeled armoured personnel carrier developed in Russia, designed in 1993 and first shown publicly in 1994.
 It is a larger version of the BTR-80 vehicle, fitted with a BMP-2 turret.

 Armour protection is improved compared with the BTR-80, giving protection from 14.5 mm projectiles over the frontal arc.
-It is armed with a 2A42 30 mm auto cannon, a coaxial 7.62 mm PKT machine gun, an 9M113 Konkurs ATGM, as well as an AGS-17D 30 mm automatic grenade launcher.
+It is armed with a 2A42 30 mm autocannon, a coaxial 7.62 mm PKT machine gun, an 9M113 Konkurs ATGM, as well as a AGS-17D 30 mm automatic grenade launcher.

 Limited numbers have been produced and are in service with the National Guard of Russia.

 Development

 The development of the BTR-90 was carried out at the Arzamas Machine Building Plant (AMZ), a subsidiary of the Military Industrial Company.
 Development commenced in the early 1990s, with the first prototype completed and displayed to the public in 1994.
-The vehicle was intended to be used by mechanized units of the Russian army, as well as marine units of the Russian Navy, as a vehicle for providing fire support, transportation of personnel, surveillance, reconnaissance, and patrolling tasks.
+The vehicle was intended to be used by mechanized units of the Russian Ground Forces, as well as marine units of the Russian Navy, as a vehicle for providing fire support, transportation of personnel, surveillance, reconnaissance, and patrolling tasks.
 A wide range of vehicles suiting various requirements can be developed on the BTR-90 chassis.

-The vehicle is designed to be highly mobile and maneuverable in all terrain, while providing a high level of protection for its crew and passengers.
+The vehicle is designed to be highly mobile and maneuverable in all terrains, while providing a high level of protection for its crew and passengers.
 The BTR-90 is fitted with a gun turret identical to the one used on the BMP-2.

 Description

 The BTR-90 has a pointed nose, somewhat similar to that of the LAV-25.
 The hull is made of welded steel armour plate, and is slightly larger and higher than the BTR-80, from which it is developed.

-A turbo charged, liquid cooled, multi-fuel diesel engine is used, which can develop 510 bhp.
-The vehicle has eight-wheel drive and has an automatic reversible hydro mechanical transmission, which is capable of providing different speeds to each side of the vehicle.
+A turbocharged, liquid-cooled, multi-fuel diesel engine is used, which can develop 510 bhp.
+The vehicle has eight-wheel drive and has an automatic, reversible hydro-mechanical transmission, which is capable of providing different speeds to each side of the vehicle.
 It has duplicated electrical and compressed air engine start systems.
-The wheels use an independent torsion-bar suspension and the traverse arms have high capacity telescopic hydraulic shock absorbers.
+The wheels use an independent torsion-bar suspension, and the traverse arms have high-capacity telescopic hydraulic shock absorbers.

 Communication equipment installed in the BTR-90 include an R-163-50U radio set for external communications, an R-163UP receiver, and an R-174 intercom device for communication between the crew members.